The Archimedean limit of random sorting networks: Characterization of minimal flux paths

 \section{Characterization of minimal flux paths}

 In this section, we show that any subsequential limit $Y$ of $Y_n$ is uniquely determined by its initial position, maximum absolute value, and whether it is initially increasing or decreasing.
-By Theorem \ref{T:particle-crossings} (iii), it is enough to characterize paths $h \in \Lip_r$ with $J(h) = 1$.
+By Theorem \ref{T:bounded-speed} (ii) and Theorem \ref{T:particle-crossings} (iii), it is enough to characterize paths $h \in \Lip^*$ with minimal flux $J(h) = 1$.

 Let $\Lip_0$ be the set of path $h \in \Lip$ with $h(0) = h(1) = 0$.
-We can first recognize that to characterize minimal flux paths $h \in \Lip_r$, it is enough to characterize minimal flux paths $h \in \Lip_0$.
+We can first recognize that to characterize minimal flux paths $h \in \Lip^*$, it is enough to characterize minimal flux paths $h \in \Lip_0$.
 This is a simple consequence of the following simple fact.

-\begin{lemma} Let $h \in \Lip_r$ and $t_0 = \inf \{t : h(t) = 0\}$.
+\begin{lemma} Let $h \in \Lip^*$ and $t_0 = \inf \{t : h(t) = 0\}$.
 Define the path

-Then $J(h) = J(h_0)$.
-In particular, every path $h \in \Lip_r$ with flux $J(h) = 1$ can be shifted to a path $h_0 \in \Lip_r$ with $J(h_0) = r$. \end{lemma}
+Then $J(h) = J(\tilde h)$.
+In particular, every path $h \in \Lip^*$ with flux $J(h) = 1$ can be shifted to a path $\tilde h \in \Lip_0$ with $J(\tilde h) = 1$. \end{lemma}

 We build up to the following characterization of minimal flux paths in $h \in \Lip_0$.
 Define the maximum height $m(h)$ of a continuous path $h:[0, 1] \to [-1, 1]$ by